What is a dissertation?

 Purpose: What do you intend to accomplish with your study, e.g. improve something or understand something?

 Research question: The main, overarching question your study seeks to answer.
 The question has to be manageable: it is better to have a thoroughly researched answer to a small question than to fail to find the answer to one which is too big or diffuse.
 The question has to be clearly formulated.
 E.g. "How can focus and concentration be improved during revision?"

-Hypothesis: Quantitative studies can use hypothesis in alternative to research questions.
-E.g. "Taking regular breaks significantly increases the ability to focus and concentrate."
+Hypothesis: Quantitative studies can use hypotheses in alternative to research questions.
+Hypotheses are statements of what you predict the outcome of the study will be.
+Hypotheses need to be testable.
+E.g. "Taking regular breaks significantly increases the ability to memorise information."

 Aim: The main result your study seeks to achieve.
 If you use a research question, the aim echoes that, but uses an infinitive.
 E.g. "The aim of this research is to investigate how can focus and concentration be improved during revision."